 The client

-A hospitality group based in Thailand with a guest database that had grown organically for more than a decade.
-Around twenty thousand past guests sat in the system, alongside a few thousand enquiries that never converted.
-The marketing team was small, which meant effectively one person with strong instincts and not enough hours in the day.
+A hospitality group based in Thailand.
+The guest database had grown organically for over a decade.
+Twenty thousand past guests sat in the system, plus a few thousand enquiries that never converted.
+The marketing team was effectively one person with strong instincts and not enough hours.

 The problem

-The database was, to use the word politely, dormant.
-A single monthly newsletter went out to the whole list.
-It was written carefully but generically, because writing twenty different versions was not realistic for one person.
-The open rate was modest, click-through was weak, and repeat bookings from email were close to invisible in the reporting.
+The list was, to put it politely, dormant.
+One monthly newsletter went out to everyone.
+It was written carefully but generically, because writing twenty different versions every month was not realistic for one person.
+Open rates were modest.
+Click-through was weak.
+Repeat bookings from email were close to invisible in the reporting.

-The problem was not that the audience was unengaged.
-It was that almost nobody was getting a message that felt like it was for them.
-A guest who had come on a luxury honeymoon trip in 2019 received the same newsletter as a guest who had booked a budget backpacker route six weeks ago.
+The audience was not unengaged.
+Almost nobody was getting a message that felt like it was meant for them.
+A guest who came on a luxury honeymoon trip in 2019 received the same newsletter as a guest who booked a budget backpacker route six weeks ago.
 That mismatch was doing most of the damage.

 The marketer knew exactly what she wanted to send to each segment.
-She just could not physically write and send twenty versions a month, every month, while also doing her actual job.
+She just could not physically write and send twenty versions a month, every month, on top of her actual job.

 The approach

-The starting point was the data: the team already had good segmentation, they just could not act on it at scale.
-The build took each guest segment (past trip type, destination, recency, average spend band) and set up behavior-triggered sequences inside the email platform they were already paying for.
-A guest who came back six months ago, who had booked a cultural tour, got a different sequence from a guest who came back last month on a family holiday.
+The starting point was the data.
+The team already had good segmentation.
+They just could not act on it at scale.
+Each guest segment (past trip type, destination, recency, average spend band) got its own behavior-triggered sequence inside the email platform they already paid for.
+A guest who came back six months ago on a cultural tour got a different sequence from a guest who came back last month on a family holiday.

-For each segment, an LLM generated the first-draft copy for the sequence: subject lines, body content, and relevant calls to action.
+For each segment, an LLM drafted the first version of the copy: subject lines, body, calls to action.
 The marketer reviewed and edited every piece before anything shipped.
 That was non-negotiable, and it was the right call.
-What the AI layer did was cut the drafting time from the thing that was not happening at all to a job she could complete inside half a day per cycle.
+The AI cut drafting from “not happening at all” to a job she could finish in half a day per cycle.

-The mechanics ran on tools the business already paid for.
-Their existing email platform handled the sending.
-The segmentation data already existed in their booking system.
-The only new pieces were the drafting layer and a small custom glue that pushed segments into the email automations.
+Everything ran on tools the business already paid for.
+The existing email platform handled sending.
+Segmentation data already lived in the booking system.
+The only new pieces were the drafting layer and a small amount of glue pushing segments into the email automations.

 The result

-Open rates on segmented sequences came in at around three times the previous generic newsletter.
-Click-through lifted by a comparable amount.
-Repeat bookings from the email channel moved from essentially invisible to a measurable and steadily growing slice of the monthly revenue.
+Open rates on segmented sequences came in at around three times the old generic newsletter.
+Click-through lifted by a similar amount.
+Repeat bookings from email moved from invisible to a measurable, growing slice of monthly revenue.

 The marketer got her week back.
-The campaigns ship on their own.
-When she wants to adjust the voice or try a new sequence for a new segment, the drafting step takes minutes rather than days.
+Campaigns ship on their own.
+When she wants to adjust the voice or try a new sequence for a new segment, drafting takes minutes instead of days.

 What is worth noting

 Nothing exotic was built.
-The entire system runs on tools the business already had or could add for a modest monthly fee.
-The genuine value came from taking segmentation that was already possible in theory and making it possible in practice.
+The whole system runs on tools the business already had or could add for a modest monthly fee.
+The real value came from taking segmentation that was already possible in theory and making it possible in practice.
 That is most of what useful automation looks like inside a smaller business.

 "I had a database of twenty thousand past guests doing nothing for me.
 The build turned that database into a live pipeline.
 Open rates are roughly three times what they used to be, and the repeat-booking line on the P&L finally moves on its own."